 A shared conviction of both edification and corruption is that epistemic character can change both spontaneously and through systematic influence.
 Education can lead to changes in character in both ways, although, for edificationists, the influence is ideally a result of careful design rather than happy accidents.
 Yet what can be done well can also be done badly and even well designed systems can go wrong, as with the ‘errors in education’ that so troubled Locke.

 A rhetoric of corruption is a striking feature of the writings of influential modern commentators on education.
-Martha Nussbaum has argued vigorously of the ways that rote learning and memorisation of prescribed outcomes is tending to ‘corrupt the mission of humanistic scholarship’ (Nussbaum 2010, 130).
+Martha Nussbaum has argued vigorously that rote learning and memorisation of prescribed outcomes is tending to ‘corrupt the mission of humanistic scholarship’ (Nussbaum 2010, 130).
 Under such regimes, the noble task of cultivating critically capable and morally sophisticated students inevitably becomes increasingly difficult.
 Stefan Collini shares similar concerns in his spirited defence of universities, this time against the philistinism bred by narrow zeal for economic goods.
 Inability to value other sorts of goods, he writes, risks the ‘corruption’ of scholars’ role as ‘custodians’ of our ‘complex intellectual inheritance’ – of the ways of living, thinking, and feeling bequeathed by our predecessors (Collini 2012, 199).
 These elevated roles of preserving, transmitting, appreciating, and understanding that inheritance is threatened by an unapologetic philistinism and callow instrumentalism.
 Michael Sandel also echoes such causes and costs of corruption.
 Restless zeal for grading, testing, and quantifiable performative goals are tending to ‘erode, or crowd out, or corrupt’ what really matters—the ‘love of reading’, learning, and education for its own sake (Sandel 2012, 61).

 Similar rhetorics of corruption run through the whole stream of academic, professional, and popular discourses on education.
 Despite its potency, however, the term ‘corruption’ needs careful handling.
 The examples just given refer to distinctively epistemic forms of corruption, rather than more overtly financial and moral sorts relevant to cases like selling degrees or accepting donations from Big Tobacco.
 But, still, the examples face two related problems.
 First, the critics do not define the term ‘corruption’.
 Instead they rely on its idiomatic sense, but not explaining or unpacking it.
 Second, their usage does not specifically relate corruption to epistemic vice and character, of a sort apt to connect it to wider worries about edification.
 Sandel is a partial exception: he suggests that to corrupt something is to evaluate it according to lower standards than are appropriate to it (Sandel 2012, 34).
 So, corrupting students could mean evaluating them not in the rich terms offered by Nussbaum and Collini, but in terms of their mastery of the skills attractive to future employers, say.
 Interesting as this definition is, though, it has no specifically epistemic sense: granted, the standards in question might be epistemic ones, but, again, they might not.
 Without a definition of ‘corruption’ that can connect it, clearly and explicitly, with epistemic vice, the worry about damage to students’ epistemic characters cannot be cashed out.
 And in that case, criticisms that invoke characterological worries – Locke’s say – can be too easily dismissed as mere rhetoric, such that the specific concerns they track are occluded.